www.scantips.com

 Full Frame36×2443.2678641x

 The 35 mm film frame size is 36×24 mm.
-A digital sensor this same size is called a Full Frame digital sensor (i.e., not cropped as compared to 35 mm film), with crop factor 1x.
-So “Full Frame” and “1x crop” are synonyms for the size of 35 mm film.
-Full Frame is our 35 mm standard of comparison, of 1x itself.
-Sensors smaller than 35 mm film have a larger crop factor, and sensors larger than 35 mm film have a smaller crop factor.
+A digital sensor this same size is called a Full Frame digital sensor (i.e., not cropped as compared to 35 mm film), with Crop Factor 1x, meaning Not cropped.
+So “Full Frame” and “1x crop” are synonyms for a sensor the size of 35 mm film.
+35 mm film is our standard of comparison, of 1x itself.
+Sensors smaller than 35 mm film have a larger Crop Factor, and sensors larger than 35 mm film have a smaller Crop Factor.
+A larger sensor requires a longer focal length to magnify to show the same smaller area field of view as a smaller sensor.

 The sensor diagonal is the important comparison, because the view from a lens is a circular area, and the largest rectangular frame that can fit in the circle has a diagonal equal to the diameter of the circular lens view.
-Different aspect ratio frame shapes can fit in the circle, but their sizes all have the same diagonal, which is the largest dimension of the frame.
+Different aspect ratio frame shapes can fit in the circle, but their sizes possibly all have the same diagonal (assuming the sensor is large enough to expand).
 Therefore, comparing the diagonals is important to account for Aspect Ratio differences.
 Two frame sizes with the same Aspect Ratio could compare widths or heights without error, but different aspect ratios can only meaningfully compare the diagonals.

-If both sensor sizes are using lenses of the same focal length (and assuming all lenses are proper choices to at least cover their referenced sensor size), the larger frame shows a Field of View that is X times larger (a wide angle view) than the smaller cropped sensor which crops the lens Field of View smaller.
-If with same focal length, larger sensors see wider views, and smaller sensors see a smaller field of view.
+Another important fact is that if both sensor sizes are using lenses of the same focal length (and assuming all lenses are proper choices to at least cover their referenced sensor size), the larger frame shows a Field of View that is X times larger (a wide angle view) than the smaller cropped sensor which crops the lens Field of View smaller.
+If with same focal length, larger sensors see wider views, and smaller sensors see a smaller field of view, which we may imagine it as zooming, but it is only about cropping, as it does not magnify the lens image until we enlarge the viewing size (next).

 The Zoom illusion from a Smaller Crop Factor